cbail/textnets/README.md

 # Example Data: State of the Union Addresses

-The State of the Union Address is a speech given by the president of the United States each year to describe past accommplishments and future challenges facing the country.
+Throughout this tutorial, we will employ text data from The State of the Union Address, which is a speech given by the president of the United States each year to describe past accommplishments and future challenges facing the country.
 It is a popular dataset within the field of Natural Language Processing because it provides a diverse range of language by different individuals.
 It is also convenient for our purposes because there is an r package that makes these data readily available.

 ```r
 install.packages("sotu")